More Testing, Sets vs. Lists, and Problem Solving

 Livecode testing: here.

-Homework 2 is out!
-The goal of the assignment is reinforcing sets in Python and contrasting them against lists.
-So that’s where we’ll start today.
+The goal of the second homework is reinforcing sets in Python and contrasting them against lists.
+We’ll reinforce that today.
 When you’re downloading the stencils, notice that there are two files: one for your code, and another for your tests.

 Reminder: Creating Lists, etc.